tnunamak/bubble-dodge/README.md

 # bubble-dodge

-Just an exercise in making a game with Clojure (with no non-local mutable state)
+Just an exercise in making a game with Clojure (without non-local mutable state)

 ## Installation